-Type of Charger Technology Requirement Maximum Funding Level 2 (208 / 240 V) connectors 3.3 kW to 19.2 kW Any EV charger is commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
+Type of Charger Technology Requirement Maximum Funding Maximum Funding for Indigenous businesses and communities Level 2 connectors 3.3 kW to 19.2 kW Any EV charger commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
 The charger must have a SAE J1772 standard plug head or be a proprietary connector type rated for a minimum of 3.3 kW power output.
-Up to 50% of total project costs, to a maximum of \$5,000 per connector Fast charger 20 kW to 49 kW Any EV fast charger is commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
-The fast charger must have at least one (1) charger connector that is CHAdeMO Up to 50% of total project costs, to a maximum of \$15,000 per fast charger compliant and one (1) charger connector that is SAE Combo or be a proprietary connector type rated for a minimum of 20 kW power output.
-Fast charger 50 kW and above Any EV fast charger is commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
-The fast charger must have at least one (1) charger connector that is CHAdeMO compliant and one (1) charger connector that is SAE J1772 Combo (CCS) or be a proprietary connector type rated for a minimum of 50 kW power output.
-Up to 50% of total project costs, to a maximum of \$50,000 per fast charger
+Up to 50% of total eligible project costs, to a maximum of \$5,000 per connector Up to 75% of total eligible project costs, to a maximum of \$7,500 per connector Fast charger 20 kW to 49 kW Any EV fast charger commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
+The fast charger must be a direct current fast charger (DCFC) and have at least one (1) charger connector that is CHAdeMO compliant or one (1) charger connector that is SAE J1772 Combo or be a proprietary connector type rated for a minimum of 20 kW power output.
+Up to 50% of total eligible project costs, to a maximum of \$15,000 per fast charger Up to 75% of total eligible project costs, to a maximum of \$22,500 per fast charger Fast charger 50 kW to 99 kW Any EV fast charger commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
+The fast charger must be a direct current fast charger (DCFC) and have at least one (1) charger connector that is CHAdeMO compliant or one (1) charger connector that is SAE J1772 Combo or be a proprietary connector type rated for a minimum of 50 kW power output.
+Up to 50% of total eligible project costs, to a maximum of \$50,000 per fast charger Up to 75% of total eligible project costs, to a maximum of \$75,000 per fast charger